Additional Resource Links:

 - applying style sheets and master page elements

 A second key element in this assignment is your use of image as an illustration for your article.
-This main image must be from a piece of your own original artwork (drawing, painting, sculpture, etc.) Use this image in a symbolic or metaphorical, not a literal way to compliment the message . (an example of a literal connection would be to use a picture of a tree with a story about a tree.
+This main image must be from a piece of your own original artwork (photography, drawing, painting, sculpture, etc.) I strongly encourage you to use this image in a symbolic or metaphorical, not a literal way to compliment the message. (an example of a literal connection would be to use a picture of a tree with a story about a tree.
 Don’t do that.
 An example of a symbolic use of the same image might be to use a picture of a tree paired with a story about growth.)

 The topic of your article may be from a paper you have written for another class or taken from another source, the choice is yours, but your image must relate somehow to the subject of that text/story.